R2Northstar/NorthstarBlog/_posts/2024-08-26-payload-gamemode.md

 ## Payload coming to reality

-So, due to me dedicating an entire year of my life into making Frontier Defense work, fixing up all problems with it and gaining experience in coding content for the game, i finally came into realization that i could probably attempt myself at doing such Payload gamemode because i've always had interest in playing said mode, despite never playing Team Fortress 2 or Overwatch in my life.
+So, due to me dedicating an entire year of my life into making Frontier Defense work, fixing up all problems with it and gaining experience in coding content for the game, I finally came into realization that I could probably attempt myself at doing such Payload gamemode because I've always had interest in playing said mode, despite never playing Team Fortress 2 or Overwatch in my life.

-Case on point, at a random day, i consulted *cat_or_not* to see how far he went with his own version of the mode before starting anything on my own, if there was anything i could start from, but the code wasn't touched ever since he lost motivation to work on it due to broken navmeshes, it was extremely bare-bones, starting from that code or building an entire new one from scratch would be equivalent options.
+Case on point, at a random day, I consulted *cat_or_not* to see how far he went with his own version of the mode before starting anything on my own — if there was anything I could start from — but the code wasn't touched ever since he lost motivation to work on it due to broken navmeshes, it was extremely bare-bones: starting from that code or building an entire new one from scratch would be equivalent options.

 ## Speedrunning the code

-A couple days after i done this consult i decided to start writing the gamemode entirely from zero pratically, i had a very clear vision of what gamemode should be and how it could be played with its own spice of Titanfall 2 on it, so i begun writing the scripts, and here comes the funny part, <u>i was so hyped to see this thing working that I wrote the entire server and client logic within only 2 days non-stop!</u> Yes!
-Non-Stop, meaning I also haven’t slept between both days while I did that, only taking the normal breaks any person would do (toilet, eat and drink).
+A couple days after I did this consult, I decided to start writing the gamemode entirely from zero pratically.
+I had a very clear vision of what this gamemode should be and how it could be played with its own spice of Titanfall 2 on it; so I began writing the scripts, and here comes the funny part:

+> <u>I was so hyped to see this thing working that I wrote the entire server and client logic within only 2 days non-stop!</u>

+Yes!
+Non-stop, meaning I also haven’t slept between both days while I did that, only taking the normal breaks any person would do (toilet, eat and drink).

-That was actually only possible was well due to the entire work I did on Frontier Defense as a lot of functions and code was adapted from there alongside some logic from Amped Hardpoint gamemode too, with everything working on the basic level the way I conceptualized this mode with the touch of Titanfall 2 over it, it even attracted the attention of the Competitive players whose only gamemode the play is Capture The Flag.
+That was actually only possible due to the entire work I did on Frontier Defense, as a lot of functions and code was adapted from there, alongside some logic from Amped Hardpoint gamemode too, with everything working on the basic level the way I conceptualized this mode with the touch of Titanfall 2 over it; it even attracted the attention of the Competitive players whose only gamemode to play is Capture The Flag.

-Pretty much on the week that followed that happening I did some rebalances and touches here and there and bam, there’s this fully brand new game mode that never existed into the game actually fully functional now the way it could play in Titanfall 2’s gameplay terms.
-This was probably my quickest speedrun of coding anything for Northstar project given the 2 day timespan, one does not simply drop a whole brand new gamemode that easily, but well it was fun doing that.
+Pretty much on the week that followed that happening, I did some rebalances and touches here and there and bam, there’s this fully brand new game mode that never existed into the game actually fully functional now with the way it could play in Titanfall 2’s gameplay terms.
+This was probably my quickest speedrun of coding anything for Northstar project given the 2 day timespan, one does not simply drop a whole brand new gamemode that easily, but well, it was fun doing that.

 ---